 (a) The financial year coincides with the calendar year.

-(b) The General Manager shall appoint at least one person who is not a member of Congregational Council, or a registered auditor to review the annual accounts.
+(b) The General Meeting shall appoint at least one person who is not a member of Congregational Council, or a registered auditor to review the annual accounts.

 (c) Annual Financial Statements will consist as a minimum: